 The healthcare professional will design an individual treatment plan that increases the chances of getting the treatment you need.
 The majority of treatments will require a mixture of methods.

 This approach encourages changes that improve sleep quality and help establish good sleeping habits.

-The use of bright light is utilized to speed up or deter sleep.
+The use of bright light is utilised to speed up or deter sleep.
 The timing for this treatment is crucial and requires advice from a sleep expert.

 Bright light therapy is a method of resetting your circadian rhythm to become in tune with Earth's cycle of darkness and light.
 Light with high intensity (2,000 up to 9500 Lux) is required.